AcademySoftwareFoundation/OpenRV/docs/build_system/config_windows.md

 The path to mingw's bin must be added e.g. `msys64/mingw64/bin`.

 To set your PATH correctly: you can edit the MSYS ~/.bashrc or alter (untested) the Windows Path EnvVar.
-In ~/.bashrc, add a line `PATH=<python>:<mingw64 bin>:PATH` such as `PATH=/c/Python310:/c/msys64/mingw64/bin:PATH` which will put Python and Ninja before `PATH` which contains `msys64/usr/bin`.
-If you do not have a separate Python, do not add it and python.exe from mingw64 will be used.
-(But read the Python section about Building DEBUG)
+In ~/.bashrc, add a line `PATH=<mingw64 bin>:PATH` such as `PATH=/c/msys64/mingw64/bin:PATH` which will put Python and Ninja before `PATH` which contains `msys64/usr/bin`.

 ### Python